Small-Bodies-Node/catch-frontend/src/app/core/services/fetch-image/notes.md

 1. Use N=4 concurrent tasks for the server as of Jan 30th 2025.
 2. Re-try mechanism is essential; N=4 seems to be a stable value that almost never causes server overloads; however N=5+ causes steep increase in need to retries.
 3. Staggered start: introduce a minimum delay between the first batch of N tasks to that you do not spike the server all at once.
 After the first N tasks, don't bother with a variable delay because we can assume on average uniform spread of server resources

+## Benchmarks

+100 IMAGE LOAD WITH only simplified minDelayMs:
+Concurrency, Time, Retries
+3,23,0
+4,18,0
+5,16,23